This page describes how to download and install Dynatrace OneAgent on Solaris.

 If you use the WebLogic admin server to restart managed nodes on Solaris, see Troubleshoot OneAgent installation on Solaris to learn how to modify the startup script.

-If your OneAgent is older than v1.137, or if you have problems with the unified monitoring approach, you can inject OneAgent manually.
+If you have problems with the unified monitoring approach, you can inject OneAgent manually.